mikefirefly/MouseOverSounds_PvP/README.md

 I've created this addon mainly after being annoyed with automatically and absent-mindedly buffing friendly players which are PvP flagged - PvP-flagging myself in the process.

-As usual, be sure to remove -master suffix from the folder name so that the addon install location is: `..\Interface\AddOns\MouseOverSounds_PvP`
+As usual, be sure to remove the suffix from the downloaded folder name so that the addon install location is: `..\Interface\AddOns\MouseOverSounds_PvP`